Amicable Grant: Causes

 Henry VIII of England had long wanted to claim territory in France.
-The King of England had first invaded France in a conquest that lasted from 1511-1514.
+The King of England had first invaded France in a conquest that lasted from 1511 to 1514.
 Through this campaign, Henry would spend £650,000.
 This was obviously a great amount of money and dealt a big blow to his treasury.
 Despite having lost so much money, in 1525 Henry wanted to mount another invasion of France (the Great Enterprise) since the King of France, Francis I, had been captured by Holy Roman Emperor Charles V at the Battle of Pavia in 1525.
-Henry required additional funds of £800,000, so to gain said money Wolsey resorted to the Amicable Grant.
-The English Parliament was at this time unlikely to support war, since it was proving to be expensive.
-Furthermore, Henry's previous French endeavours, which had occurred in 1522 and 1523, had proved less than successful.
+Henry believed that this was a great opportunity for him to capture land and perhaps even the crown.
+However, Henry did not have the capital to fund an occupation of this scale.
+Henry required additional funds of £800,000 and he needed it fast, so to gain said money Wolsey resorted to the Amicable Grant.
+The English Parliament was at this time unlikely to support a war, since it was proving to be extremely expensive.
+Furthermore, Henry's previous French endeavours, which had occurred in 1522 and 1523, had soured many to the idea of another war in France.